magnusarntzen/galaxypost/Integrative_meta-omics_in_Galaxy.md

 **Integration of omics data using R:**
 --------------------------------------
+For the following, a stand-alone version of RStudio can be used, or one can utilize the [live RStudio](https://live.usegalaxy.eu/) which has direct [access to the data residing in the Galaxy History](https://training.galaxyproject.org/topics/galaxy-ui/tutorials/rstudio/tutorial.html).

+The files needed to generate the following plots are:
+- Abundance table from MaxBin2
+- List of bins (contigs in FASTA-format)
+- The combined annotation file from CAZY and InterProScan
+- The combined quantification file from Kallisto
+- ProteinGroups.txt from MaxQuant

 The first plot to consider is the phylogenetic binning of contigs.
 In our workflow the binning was accomplished using metagenomic reads and the assembled contigs from metaSPAdes.
 This produces a two outputs of specific interest, an abundance file and a list of the bins.
 The latter is in FASTA format and one file per bin exist.
 Our script reads these files and generate a list of contigs with information about the contig abundance and which bin it belongs to.
-Then, we plot the contig's GC% vs. abundance using ggplot in R and color it by bin.
+Then, we plot the contig's GC% vs. abundance using [ggplot](https://ggplot2.tidyverse.org/index.html) in R and color it by bin.
 A metagenome-assembled genome (MAG), or bin, typically has a well-clustered layout in this plot.
 ![here](binning.png)